Gr33nCamper/Paul-s-Website/Crt.md

 Because their intentions are so pure

 there's nothing behind it like expecting you to do something for them in return

+-

+I won't let you

+let you give up on a miracle

+when it might save you

+-Paramore "Miracle"